Blackjack Hand Rankings

 To Sum Up

-Understanding how cards rank and the different options for each type of hand is key to success in Blackjack.
+Understanding how cards rank and the different options for each type of hand is essential for informed gameplay in Blackjack.
 Although it’s helpful when Lady Luck is on your side, Blackjack also requires strategy and skill for maximum returns.

 Like all casino games, Blackjack should always be played responsibly, and you should never gamble with money that you can’t afford to lose.